kevinroberts/doormanMike/README.md

 Say: `"send mornin to @username in #random"`
 Mike will send a custom mornin' mornin' message to the specified slack user in that channel.

- Make sure to invite your bot into other channels using /invite @doorman-Mike!
+ Make sure to invite your bot into other channels using /invite @doormanMike!

 ## EXTEND THE BOT: ##
 Botkit was used as the base framework for doorman-Mike's construction